gquittet/myworld/ArchLinux/mysql/readme.md

-# Installation MySQL to ArchLinux
+# Install SQL to ArchLinux
 ArchLinux has replaced mysql with MariaDB because it's more efficient

 ## Install MariaDB